The sequence of data basically abides to the

 XXVI.
 Etymology

-A. Etymological Dictionaries with Gothic References
+A. Etymological Dictionaries with Gothic References (now abondoned)

 B. Etymological Dictionaries of Gothic Proper